5 Key Factors Shaping Modern Enterprise Wireless Networks

 Modern Enterprise Networks

-The way we live and do business has shaped the way wireless enterprise networks and their supporting technologies are designed and delivered.
 Here are five key factors that are currently influencing the way we design and deploy modern enterprise wireless networks.

-1. Wi-Fi First Network Design
+1. Wi-Fi First Network Design: Building for Seamless Connectivity

 Wi-Fi is not a luxury, it’s a necessity.
 Today’s networks are being designed (or re-designed) to support optimum Wi-Fi performance and provide the best possible experience for employees and customers.
 This means considering a design that provides seamless connectivity to the people, places, and devices that make daily operations in your business possible.

-Mapping Your Connectivity Problems
+Wireless Site Surveys and Heat Maps: Mapping Your Connectivity Problems

 A Wi-Fi First network starts identifying your problem areas (dead zones) by conducting wireless site surveys and heat-mapping.
 This will help you flag opportunities for optimization and improvement.